tsnellgrove/oop_learning/techwtim/dk3_doc.md

 	simple: 'help', 'credits', 'north', 'south', 'east', 'west'
 DONE: 0.33: first handle true one-word commands, then dict lookup word 2 for converted words and pass to 2-word code
 DONE: 0.4) handle articles (a, an, the)
-0.6) time to implement backpack?
+DONE: 0.6) time to implement backpack?
+0.63) Every scope search happens in a room, and every room has a feature list - so why are features different in scope function?
+0.65) review dkv2 verb methods... maybe move fail statements to top??
 0.7) convert to true flask vs. app structure
 	0.73) fix 'quit'
 	0.76 fix 'start'